Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 | `CRLN_OBS`, `CRLT_OBS` | Carrington heliographic longitude and latitude, in degrees |
 | `HGLN_OBS`, `HGLT_OBS` | Stonyhurst heliographic longitude and latitude, in degrees |

-`DSUN_OBS` records the distance from Sun centre to the observer in metres.
+`DSUN_OBS` records the distance from Sun center to the observer in meters.
 It is required by the FITS-volume profile and is included in scene metadata so paired products carry the same complete observer description.

-When several time spellings are present, JHV currently checks `DATE-AVG`, `DATE_AVG`, `DATE_OBS`, and `DATE-OBS` in that order.
+When several time spellings are present, JHV currently checks `DATE-AVG`, `DATE_AVG`, `DATE-OBS`, and `DATE_OBS` in that order.
 A product with one time keyword avoids depending on this precedence rule.

 For this 3D interface, Carrington observer coordinates are preferred.
 The volume and scene readers use the complete